Bidya122/Bulk_RNAseq_Analysis/README.md

 **2. ORGANIZING DATASET (CONCATENATE & RENAMING)**

 As I am working with publicly available dataset it was done as a preprocessing step before actually running the analysis on it.
 As we saw it from the data base SRR7179504, SRR7179505, SRR7179506, SRR7179507 are all pieces of the same biological sample (LNCAP_Normoxia_S1) so I just joined it together so the results are not messy later on.
+*Command/Script Explanation: cat joins all files and puts into whatever is written after > . and mv moves the matter of one file to the other eg. matter from SRR7179536_pass.fastq.gz to PC3_Normoxia_S1.fastq.gz*
 ```bash
 #concatenating/joining to combine multiple sequencing runs into one file per sample
 cat SRR7179504_pass.fastq.gz SRR7179505_pass.fastq.gz SRR7179506_pass.fastq.gz SRR7179507_pass.fastq.gz  > LNCAP_Normoxia_S1.fastq.gz